-At the end of June, I spent a beautiful week on the North Shore of Oahu with my husband, step-children and their partners.
+At the end of June, I spent a beautiful week in Hawaii on the North Shore of Oahu with my husband, step-children, and their partners.
 We rented a house right on the beach.
-We hiked up diamond head, swam with dolphins, checked out the famous Hawaiian food truck scene, jumped of cliffs and just relaxed as much as we could.
+We hiked up Diamond Head, swam with dolphins, checked out the famous Hawaiian food truck scene, jumped off cliffs into turquoise blue waters, and simply relaxed as much as we could.

 The Blue Mountains, Australia

-In early August I took a 12-hour road trip to the Blue Mountains in my new car (and nearly hit a kangaroo).
+In early August I took a 12-hour road trip back to the Blue Mountains in my new car (and nearly hit a kangaroo 😬).
 I stayed at my parents’ house and brought along two of my best friends from university for some girl time.
-We visited the Jenolan Caves, spent an afternoon at a Japanese Bath House and drank champagne overlooking the lake.
-We’ve all moved on to different lives and different cities nowadays, so it was wonderful to have a much needed catch up every now and then.
+We visited the Jenolan Caves, spent an afternoon at a Japanese Bath House, and drank champagne overlooking the lake.
+We’ve all moved on to different lives and different cities nowadays, so it was wonderful to have a much-needed girls catch up every now and then.

 Bali is slowly becoming our second home.
 We’ve visited so many times now that we almost feel like locals.
 We’ve actually started to get to know some expats who have made Bali their home.

-We spent a week in Ubud, waking up to earth tremors every night.
 We arrived just after a devastating 6.3 magnitude earthquake in Lombok and the aftershocks could definitely be felt on the island of Bali.
-I’m not gonna lie, it was kind scary.
+I’m not gonna lie, it was kinda scary.
 When one tremor threw us out of bed one evening, we seriously considered flying home.
 But we stuck it out and headed to Canggu to catch up with my new Instagram friends @BeckyVanDijk and @JetsetChristina for dinner, drinks, beach club days and avocado on toast!

 Tokyo & Kyoto, Japan